 While this procedure is lowkey and many first-time clients leave saying “Oh, that’s all it was?!” there are some important steps to take for post-treatment care!
 It is best to avoid anything that can thin the blood or make you bruise such as aspirin, ibuprofen, or alcohol for 7 days before the injection.
 Filler can cause some mild swelling for 3-5 days after but resolves within the first week or two.
 It is best to get Filler done at least 2 weeks before any big event to make sure you have enough time to heal from the procedure.

 Of course, this is by far one of the most common concerns people have when getting injected, and rightfully so!
 Like anything, lip injections can be done poorly, overdone, and appear “off” due to poor product choice.
-Our clinicians takes their time to discuss things with you to make sure you’re both on the same page with your desired results to eliminate this risk.
-Additionally, we can show you how your lips are looking in between pokes to make sure you are comfortable with the outcome.
-Our goal is to make you LOVE your injections.
-Plus, we don’t believe in duck lips-so no worries, pinky promise, no duck lips!
+Hillary takes her time to discuss things with you to make sure you’re both on the same page with your desired results to eliminate this risk.
+Additionally, she can show you how your lips are looking in between pokes to make sure you are comfortable with the outcome.
+Her goal is to make you LOVE your injections.
+Plus, she doesn’t believe in duck lips-so no worries, pinky promise, no duck lips!

-Fillers are broken down naturally by your body over numerous months, depending on how much is injected, what type of product is used and where it is injected.
-This occurs very gradually and naturally.
+Fillers are both broken down naturally by your body over 3-4 months.
+Last Once injected into the body, these medications are naturally broken down.
 However, if you are dissatisfied or need any adjustment to dermal filler placements, there is the option to have it “dissolved” if seeing an undesirable effect.
-Hyaluronidase is a medication that immediately breaks down the dermal filler.
-Although this is extremely uncommon at Modern SLC.
-We may need to make slight adjustments, but rarely do we completely dissolve all the filler placed.
+This medication immediately breaks down the dermal filler.